apache/flink/docs/apis/dataset_transformations.md

 The above alternative WordCount implementation demonstrates how the GroupCombine combines words before performing the GroupReduce transformation.
 The above example is just a proof of concept.
-Note, how the combine step changes the type of the DataSet which would normally required an additional Map transformation before executing the GroupReduce.
+Note, how the combine step changes the type of the DataSet which would normally require an additional Map transformation before executing the GroupReduce.

 ### Aggregate on Grouped Tuple DataSet